 On the cricket field, Fredericks always flew in the face of everything that came at him, totally uncompromising in his fight for runs for whichever team he was playing for.
 Even the last time, I saw Freddo he was still concerned about the lack of real batsman-ship in today’s West Indies cricket team, the real guts to play the game at the highest level.

-He probably would have been embarrassed to have seen Wavell Hinds, Shivnarine Chanderpaul, and Brian Lara, all of his left-handed ilk, duck weave, flinch, squirm and generally be ill at ease in the second Test at Lord’s as the English fast-bowlers dug deliveries into the daring lively pitch, resulting in the projectile getting into the rib areas of the batsmen.
+He probably would have been embarrassed to have seen Wavell Hinds, Shivnarine Chanderpaul, and Brian Lara, all of his left-handed ilk, duck weave, flinch, squirm and generally be ill at ease in the second Test at Lord’s as the English fast-bowlers dug deliveries into the daringly lively pitch, resulting in the projectile getting into the rib areas of the batsmen.

 I guarantee that Freddo would have lashed the bowlers so hard and so far, perhaps as far as Marble Arch, that they would have had to try something else to get him out.
 They certainly would have had to find new balls, in every way, to bowl with.
 Yes, Freddo was indeed a tough champion, and many of us who had been his friends and his teammates are going to miss him.